kabirajpan/kabirajpan/README.md

 # Kabiraj Pan

-**Indie Developer | M.Tech Computer Science | Full Stack & AI Researcher**
+**Indie Developer | Computer Science | Full Stack & AI Researcher**

 ---

 ### About Me
-I’m an indie developer and M.Tech Computer Science student focused on building secure, optimized, and user-centered software.
+I’m an indie developer and Computer Science student focused on building secure, optimized, and user-centered software.
 My background in graphic design and marketing taught me to value clean design and intuitive experiences, which now influence how I build modern applications.

 I work across full-stack development and AI research, creating efficient systems that balance performance, simplicity, and usability.